openvinotoolkit/open_model_zoo/models/public/erfnet/README.md

-# ERFNet
+# erfnet

 ## Use Case and High-Level Description

-  This is a ONNX* version of `erfnet` model designed to perform real-time lane detection.
+  This is a ONNX\* version of `erfnet` model designed to perform real-time lane detection.
   This model is pre-trained in PyTorch* framework and retrained by CULane.
   For details see [repository](https://github.com/Zhangxianwen2021/ERFNet), paper of [ERFNet](https://doi.org/10.1109/TITS.2017.2750080) and [repository](https://github.com/cardwing/Codes-for-Lane-Detection/tree/master/ERFNet-CULane-PyTorch)